imbus/robotframework-debuglibrary/readme.md

 ### REPL mode

-Just call `irobot` in terminal with all available robot arguments.
+Just call `irobot` in the terminal with all available robot arguments.
 An interactive shell will open.
-To exit use command `exit` or shortcut `Ctrl+D`.
+To exit use the command `exit` or shortcut `Ctrl+D`.
 It is possible to evaluate both single-line and multi-line expressions.

 - you can execute keywords and define variables

 ![keywords and variables](res/keywords_and_variables_irobot.png)

 - You can set a variable and use this variable in another keyword in one step.
-Use the keyboard shortcut `Shift + Down Arrow` to go to the next line without evaluating first line.
+Use the keyboard shortcut `Shift + Down Arrow` to go to the next line without evaluating the first line.
 Then press the `Enter` key twice to evaluate expressions.

 ![two lines evaluation](res/Shift_down.gif)